stormchaserroleplaying/stormchaserRPG/Creation/Class/index.md

 ---
-title: 3.
+title: 4.
 Choose a Class
-parent: Character Creation Outline
+parent: Character Creation
-nav_order: 3
+nav_order: 4
 ---

-# 3. Choose a Class
+# 4. Choose a Class
 Every adventurer is a member of a class.
 Class broadly describes a character's vocation, what special talents they possess, and the tactics they are most likely to employ when exploring a dungeon, fighting monsters, or engaging in a tense negotiation.
 The character classes are described [here](https://stormchaserroleplaying.com/stormchaserRPG/Classes/).

 Your character receives a number of benefits from your choice of class.
 Many of these benefits are **class features**.
 Capabilities (including spellcasting) that set your character apart from members of other classes.
 You also gain a number of **proficiencies**: armour, weapons, skills, defences and sometimes tools.
 Your proficiencies define many of the things your character can do particularly well, from using certain weapons to telling a convincing lie.